keu/docs/astro/cli/install-cli.md

 brew install astro
 ```

-To install a [specific version](https://docs.astronomer.io/astro/cli/release-notes) of the Astro CLI, specify the version you want to install at the end of the command:
+To install a specific version of the Astro CLI, specify the version you want to install at the end of the command:

 ```sh
 brew install astro@<major.minor.patch-version>
 ```

 If you specify only a major version, this command installs the latest minor or patch version available for the major version.
+For a list of all available versions, see the [CLI release notes](cli/release-notes.md).
+If you specify only a major version, this command installs the latest minor or patch version available for the major version.
+For a list of all available versions, see the [CLI release notes](cli/release-notes.md).

 </TabItem>